aalimsee/Assignment-2.12-Function-as-a-Service/README.md

-# Assignment 2.12 Function as a Service
+# Assignment - 2.12 Function as a Service

-# Assignment:
 Given a Lambda function that is triggered upon the creation of files in an S3 bucket, answer the following:

 What is the purpose of the execution role on the Lambda function?